hide

 find work within 2 months

 Beautiful Costa Rica might not be every TEFL teacher’s first port of call, but it’s becoming increasingly popular.
-Replete with gorgeous beaches, friendly locals and surrounded by other fascinating Latin American countries, adventurous ESL teachers could do far worse than making the Rich Coast their first destination.
+Replete with gorgeous beaches, friendly locals and surrounded by other fascinating Latin American countries, adventurous ESL teachers could do far worse than making the Rich Coast their first destination to find teaching jobs abroad.

 There are, however, a couple of difficulties.
-Work visas and residency permits are hard to come by.
-Additionally, teaching English in Costa Rica isn’t going to make you a millionaire, with a comparatively low average salary (albeit, set against a low cost of living).
-The lifestyle, though, and the experience people have in Costa Rica make it extremely worthwhile, and there’s a reason plenty of TEFL teachers go there and keep coming back.
+Getting a work visa and a residency permit can be tricky for those who teach English in Costa Rica.
+Additionally, teaching English in Costa Rica isn’t going to make you a millionaire, with a comparatively low average salary (albeit set against a low cost of living).
+The lifestyle, though, and the experience people have teaching abroad in Costa Rica make it extremely worthwhile, and there’s a reason plenty of TEFL teachers go there and keep coming back.

 Where are the English teaching jobs in Costa Rica?
-What do you need to start teaching English in Costa Rica and in what kinds of institutions can you find a job in this jewel of Latin America?
+What do you need to start teaching English in Costa Rica, and in what kinds of institutions can interested candidates find a job in this jewel of Latin America?
 Let’s take a look.

 English teaching jobs in Costa Rica: an overview

-Beautiful though it is, and as much fun as people have teaching English in Costa Rica, it’s very difficult to get either a work visa or a residency permit in Costa Rica.
+Beautiful though it is, and as much fun as people have teaching English in Costa Rica, it’s very difficult to get either a work visa or a residency permit.
 For immigration, you’ll need your birth certificate and background check to be notarised and then authenticated in Costa Rica.
 You’ll also need to be fingerprinted.

 Schools typically aren’t willing to help teachers sort all this out.
-Usually, that’s because teachers are signed on one-year contracts, and it takes time and money to get all of this paperwork sorted.
+That’s usually because teachers are signed on one-year contracts, and it takes time and money to sort all of this paperwork.
 Why the short contracts?
-Well, it’s a self-perpetuating cycle - why hire someone who might not be able to stay for very long?
+Well, it’s a self-perpetuating cycle.
+Why hire someone who might not be able to stay in Costa Rica for very long?
+Why advertise teaching positions that won't last longer than six months?
+When renewing a short-term visa, most teachers will go to other Latin American countries for a short time and then return to Costa Rica.

 Some schools will encourage teachers to renew their travel visas every 90 days and make themselves scarce if the immigration officer turns up.
 Obviously, this isn’t behaviour that’s to be encouraged.
 Deportation of English teachers can and does happen.
 Make sure your school has clear policies!